redis/redis-doc/docs/redis-clients/go.md

 ### Connect

-To connect to a Redis Server:
+To connect to a Redis server:

 ```go
 import "github.com/redis/go-redis/v9"